MicrosoftDocs/win32/desktop-src/Debug/system-error-code-lookup-tool.md

 ## More Information

-This simple tool decodes most Microsoft error codes as of the date that the tool was compiled.
 Keep in mind that this is a "point-in-time" tool.
+The Microsoft Error Lookup Tool decodes most Microsoft error codes as of the date that the tool was compiled.
 As new releases of Windows add new event and error codes, you may have to download a new version of the Error Lookup Tool.
-You can check the Microsoft Download Center for a new version, or consult the [Windows Protocols](https://docs.microsoft.com/openspecs/windows_protocols/MS-WINPROTLP/92b33e19-6fff-496b-86c3-d168206f9845) site.
+Check the Microsoft Download Center for a new version, or consult the [Windows Protocols](https://docs.microsoft.com/openspecs/windows_protocols/MS-WINPROTLP/92b33e19-6fff-496b-86c3-d168206f9845) site.